-Multiple helicenes are molecules that contain two or more helicene-like structures.
-If its helical chirality is considered, several stereoisomers exist in a multiple helicene.
+A molecule that contains two or more helicene-like structures is called a multiple-helicene.
+If helical chirality is considered there can be several stereoisomers of a multiple-helicene.

 For example, compound E contains three [5]carbohelicene-like moieties in one molecule.
 One of the stereoisomers is described as (P, P, P) as shown below.

-A.3 The nickel-mediated trimerization of 1,2-dibromobenzene generates triphenylene.
-When the same reaction is applied to an enantiomer of F, (P)-F, multiple helicene G ($C{66}H{36}$) is obtained.
-Given that interconversion between stereoisomers does not occur during the reaction, identify all the possible stereoisomers of G formed in this process, without duplication.
-As a reference, one isomer should be drawn completely with the chirality defined as in the example above, with numerical labels; the other stereoisomers should be listed with location numbers and M and P labels according to the same numbering.
+A.3 The nickel-mediated trimerisation of 1,2-dibromobenzene generates triphenylene.
+When the same reaction is applied to an enantiomer of F, (P)-F, multiplehelicene G (C66H36) is obtained.
+Given that interconversion between stereoisomers does not occur during the reaction, identify all the possible stereoisomers of G formed in this process, without duplicating stereoisomers.
+As a reference, one isomer should be drawn completely with the chirality defined as in the example above, with numerical labels.
+The other stereoisomers should be listed with location numbers and M and P labels according to the same numbering.
 For instance, the other stereoisomers of E should be listed as (1, 2, 3) = (P, M, P), (P, M, M), (P, P, M), (M, M, M), (M, M, P), (M, P, P), and (M, P, M).